williamrichaard/solidity-e2e-project/README.md

 # Ethereum Blockchain Overview

 ## Introduction
 This document provides a comprehensive overview of how the Ethereum blockchain works, including key concepts such as decentralization, mining, and the GHOST protocol.
-The goal is to offer a clear and structured explanation of Ethereum's core principles, using markdown formatting, images, and videos to enhance readability and understanding.
+The goal is to offer a clear and structured explanation of Ethereum's core principles, using markdown formatting, images, and video links to enhance readability and understanding.

 ---